Delivery driver inspired by ‘Hardest Geezer’ quits job to run length of UK

 “I started running in lockdown and I kind of got the bug for it so over the last few years I have been doing different marathons in Paris and Amsterdam,” Mr Ward told the PA news agency.

-“I also watched the Hardest Geezer and Ashley Cain and others who have done challenges like this and and thought, why not give it a go myself.”
+“I also watched the Hardest Geezer and Ashley Cain and others who have done challenges like this and thought ‘Why not give it a go myself?'”

 He has been averaging roughly 26 miles a day and has mainly been camping, but does freshen up at hotels if donations allow.